lukasreinfurt/diploma-thesis/README.md

 README
 ======

-This diploma thesis can be build with lualatex and biber.
+This diploma thesis can be build with rake, lualatex, and biber.
 A Vagrantfile and an Ansible playbook are provided in the `vm` directory.
 These will set up a Virtual Box VM with all necessary components to build this thesis.

 Setup
 -----